 I have quite a few smoothie recipes here on Katie’s Cucina.
 Here are just a few of my favorites that you’ll find me making on repeat in my home.

-If you love smoothies I hope you’ll give my strawberry banana smoothie recipe a try.
-If you make this recipe, I would be honored and love for you to take the time to leave a star rating and comment!
+If you make this Strawberry Banana Smoothie recipe, I would be honored and love for you to take the time to leave a ⭐ star rating and comment!
 I spend hours developing and testing these recipes, and always love to hear feedback and user experience!

 - 2 Bananas